-Some terminology for folks who aren’t following this (though if you’re not following this, you probably aren’t facing this problem—feel free to skip this paragraph).
+Some terminology for folks who aren’t following this (though if you’re not following this, you probably aren’t facing this problem).
 There are a bunch of distributions (known as “distros”) of the open source GNU/Linux kernel/operating system combination.
 Most Linux distros use some sort of package management system to deliver software to users.
 Package management is great because it allows easy installation, uninstallation, and updating of software.
 However, the fact that there are a ton of different package management systems creates a huge mess, because software developers need to create different versions of their software for each package management system.
 Most don’t, so delivery of software across Linux distros is a disaster.
 Snap is an effort to create a cross-distro software delivery system.
 It’s controversial for a variety of reasons.
-But that controversy is well beyond the scope of this post; for our purposes, it’s enough to know that Snap is a way to install software applications on a Linux system.
+But that controversy is well beyond the scope of this post; for our purposes, it’s enough to know that Snap is a way to install software on a Linux system.

 And for some reason, a lot of Snap apps weren’t working for me.
 Since the apps crashed silently with no error message, it was hard to search for a solution.
 I found a lot of threads on Snap’s forums, but they all seemed to end without resolution, or the solutions that were proposed didn’t work for me (this was not a display issue caused by problems with Wayland—which was one of my initial suspicions).
 I also found reviews for the apps I used that described the same issue: the app refusing to open without any feedback or error message.
 Here’s a review for the podcast app Pocket Casts:

 Once upon a time this worked and was really handy… Alas now it does nothing… Not even an error message… Nada, zip, bubkiss, noffin…